Quick/Nimble/README.md

 ## Lazy Evaluation

 `actualExpression` is a lazy, memoized closure around the value provided to the `expect` function.
-In order to determine whether that value matches, custom matchers should call `actualExpression.evalaute()`:
+The expression can either be a closure or a value directly passed to `expect(...)`.
+In order to determine whether that value matches, custom matchers should call `actualExpression.evaluate()`:

 ```swift
 // Swift